dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 Keep the marketplace open after you have selected your IT provider.

 Rules to stop the ills of IT services, whilst preserving personal relationships between participants.

+Increase the connectivioty of automated trade.

+Make a generic softwareizer of all things for a company to use, where it inducts any service and for a fee, interacts with them in a standard way, reducing the burden of manual handling.